The 2021 theme is: Cooking with Mushrooms – 5 ingredients or less in 30 minutes

 - List each ingredient in order of use with the amount needed and clear directions for preparing the dish.

-- Include your name, address, and phone number at the top of the recipe you enter.
+- Write your name, address, email address and phone number at the top of the recipe you enter.

 - The Mushroom Festival is not responsible for late, lost, or illegible entries.